justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

         return LanguageUtil.get(resourceBundle, "discounted-rate");
     }
     ```

     > This returns the name of our shipping engine.
 It also works similarly to the `getCommerceShippingOptionLabel` and `getDescription` methods.

 ### Create the Logic to Process Shipping Options

 To implement the shipping engine itself, we need to add our business logic to the `getCommerceShippingOptions` method of our class.
 We will first need to do several steps of processing to prepare the list of shipping options to be shown.
-Then, in our simple example, we will simply add an extra step to apply a discounted rate to the price of the options.
+Then, in our simple example, we will add an extra step to apply a discounted rate to the price of the options.

 Liferay Commerce's [fixed rate shipping engine](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-shipping-engine-fixed-web/src/main/java/com/liferay/commerce/shipping/engine/fixed/web/internal/FixedCommerceShippingEngine.java) is a good reference to see what processing steps are a good baseline to start with.
 Our example will closely follow those same steps.